This Month’s Featured Book

-The purpose of The Praying Church Made Simple is to establish clear beginning points for revitalizing the congregational prayer effort; and to set forth a simple approach to prayer mobilization for the smaller congregation.
-For decades, the mega church has been celebrated, but 80 percent of America’s congregations are small and many of those are rural.
-The greatest need is for materials related to the single-cell church of less than 100 members.
+The purpose of The Praying Church Made Simple is to establish clear beginning points for revitalizing the congregational prayer effort, and to set forth a simple approach to prayer mobilization for the smaller congregation.
+For decades, the megachurch has been celebrated, but 80 percent of America’s congregations are small and many of those are rural.
+The greatest need is for materials related to the single-cell church of fewer than 100 members.

 This book offers a simple 1-2-3 step process, rich with support and learning materials, designed to aid a small congregation in a quick, but studied, launch of their prayer effort.
 More than a book, The Praying Church Made Simple is a leader’s guide for a multi-year process to create a culture of prayer in a congregation.